WhatsCookin-app/WhatsCookin/README.md

 Note: This app is not yet fully compatible with mobile devices.

-Visit WhatsCooping by going to our website.
+Visit WhatsCookin by going to our website.

 If you are a new user, create an account with us or Google if you want to see WhatsCookin.